SamuelLHuber/ethevacuations-frame/README.md

 [Neynar API Key available here](https://neynar.com)

-FrameURL is the domain you deploy to.
-For example: "https://hupfmedia.de"

 BaseURL is your Base Chain RPC or leave empty to use a public slower one (may time out)

 then run